-One of the best places for vegan travellers (or in fact any hungry travellers) is Bali.
-This cuisine is certainly underrated around the world but it shouldn’t be.
+One of the best places for vegan travellers (or, in fact, any hungry travellers) is Bali.
+This cuisine is certainly underrated around the world, but it shouldn’t be.
 With dishes like gado-gado (veggies drowned in satay sauce), veggie spring rolls, noodles and tempeh, many of the best Balinese food is suitable for vegans.
-You’ll find tempeh, a soybean substitute at the heart of many meals including nasi campur with is a mix plate meal often containing red rice, cooked veggies, fried tempeh and coconut soup.
+You’ll find tempeh, a soybean substitute, at the heart of many meals, including nasi campur with is a mixed plate meal often containing red rice, cooked veggies, fried tempeh and coconut soup.

 Worst – SOUTH KOREA

 In contrast, one of the worst places to travel for veggies (in my opinion) is South Korea.
 The cuisine in restaurants is traditionally meaty, there are very few supermarkets, and the local market vendors have a habit of overcharging tourists.
 One day the only fruit I managed to find was a sad banana wrapped in plastic at the 7/11 for £1.
 Dismal!
 I just had to eat carbs and wait until I left to get my veggie fix.

 by Nina from Lemons & Luggage

 Budapest is undoubtedly one of the best destinations for vegan travellers in the world.
 Not only are there plenty of restaurants offering vegan food in Budapest, but quite a few of them actually come up with veganized Hungarian dishes!
 Sometimes as vegans, we miss out on some aspects of the local cuisine, but this is not an issue in Budapest.
 From vegan goulash, csusza, and stew to vegan Hungarian cakes, you can find everything a non-vegan can!